kosli-dev/cli/docs.kosli.com/content/getting_started/getting_started_with_Kosli.md

 ---
-title: Quick start
+title: Learning Kosli
 bookCollapseSection: false
 weight: 10
 ---

-# Getting started with Kosli
+# Learning Kosli

-In this tutorial, you will see how Kosli allows you to follow a source code change to runtime environments.
+In this tutorial, you'll learn how Kosli allows you to follow a source code change to runtime environments.
-You will use Kosli to record build and deployment events, and to track what artifacts are running in your runtime environments.
+You'll set up a `docker`environment, use Kosli to record build and deployment events, and track what artifacts are running in your runtime environments.

 This tutorial uses the `docker` Kosli environment type, but the same steps can be applied to other supported environment types.